syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ### Rectangle annotation

 The [`RectangleAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.RectangleAnnotation.html) is used to draw a rectangle or a square in specific points over the chart area.

-* [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.RectangleAnnotation~CornerRadius.html) - used to add the rounded corners to the rectangle annotation.
+You can customize the rounded corners of the rectangle using [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.RectangleAnnotation~CornerRadius.html) property.

 {% highlight c# %}